Semialgebraic methods and generalized sum-product phenomena: Proofs of Theorems , , and other results

-\begin{remark} There is evidence that the full analogues of Theorem~\ref{thm:main}, Theorem~\ref{thm:sym}, and Theorem~\ref{thm: thm 1.3} do not hold in all fields of characteristic $0$.
+\begin{remark} There is evidence that the full analogues of Theorem~\ref{thm:main}, Theorem~\ref{thm:sym}, and Theorem~\ref{thm: new main} do not hold in all fields of characteristic $0$.
 For example, $x^2+y^2$ is not 1-expanding over $\CC$, but $1$-expanding over $\QQ$ due to a result by Chang~\cite{Chang}.

+By the model-theoretic transfer principle (Fact~\ref{fact: model trans}), for each $n$ there is $N$ such that if $A,B \subseteq K$ with $|A|=|B|=n$, $K$ has positive characteristic at least $N$ , and then $P(x,y)$ and $Q(x,y)$ must form either an additive or a multiplicative pair.
+In more details, for the given $n$, we can obtain a first order statement $\sigma$ indicating that one the three possibilities in Proposition~\ref{prop: transfer} must hold for $n$.
+Then the statement $\sigma$ holds in all fields of characteristic $0$, so $N$ can be chosen to be $N(\sigma)$ as in Fact~\ref{fact: model trans}.

-Using the model-theoretic transfer principle, we can show that when $K$ has positive characteristic $p$, and $|A|=|B|=n$ is very small compared to $p$, if then $P(x,y)$ and $Q(x,y)$ must form either an additive or a multiplicative pair.
-There are more involved results due to Tao along similar lines when $n$ is relatively large compared to the size of the field \cite{Tao}.
+In the above discussion for fields with positive characteristic, $n$ is generally very small compared to size of the field.
+There are more involved results due to Tao along similar lines when $|A|=|B|=n$ is close to the size of the field \cite{Tao}.
 That suggests that similar results about arbitrary pairs of polynomials should also be true for intermediate values of $n$ in finite fields, but no proof is currently known. \end{remark}